hashicorp/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 }
 ```

-Using `terraform import`, import Models using the `name`.
+Using `terraform import`, import models using the `name`.
 For example:

 ```console
 % terraform import aws_sagemaker_model.test_model model-foo